cretz/chrome-screen-rec-poc/attempt2/README.md

 * Video is nice, high bitrate and framerate
 * We may have some sample timing concerns when serializing to video
 * All in same thread so surely missing some frames
+* Audio is a separate concern
+* Sadly we cannot do this in the background which sucks (CreateDesktop doesn't work w/ desktop duplication)

 ## TODO

 * Multiple threads
 * Make several videos comparing timing
-* Do this with CreateDesktop + SetThreadDesktop to support invisible background desktop
 * Audio